 #3: Ask more questions

 As much as it’s a platform for you to strut your stuff, it’s an opportunity for your contact to practice interviewing, mentorship, and pitching themselves and their company.
 Asking thoughtful and relevant questions will better you for future conversations and conversely, will make them feel valued and helpful.
 Show the person on the other end that the chat isn’t just a “check the box” exercise.

 If the role sounds like an opportunity you’d like to explore further, express your interest, and take the initiative to ask about the application process so that you’re fully prepared from the get-go.
 Mention what specifically intrigued you about the role and/or the company.
 Following up with a thoughtful note adds a professional touch to round out the conversation and also reminds them to follow through with the referral (should they agree to vouch for you).

-Jessica Ong joined AlphaSights in July of 2015 and serves as an Associate on the New York Recruiting Team.
+Jessica Ong joined AlphaSights in July of 2015 and served as an Associate on the New York Recruiting Team.